JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/documentation/index.md

 ]
 ```

-With this in place, you can use `autodoc` directives in your Sphinx pages.
+With this in place, you can use `autodoc` *directives* in your Sphinx pages.

 ## Documenting a Module

 Let's do that now.
-We have a page at `page1.md` which we'd like to include some module documentation into.
+We have a page at `page1.md` into which we'd like to include some module documentation.
-The [Sphinx docs on `autodoc`](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html#directives) show that it is straightforward.
+The [Sphinx docs on `autodoc`](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html#directives) show that this is straightforward.
-Then, the [MyST How To](https://myst-parser.readthedocs.io/en/latest/using/howto.html?highlight=autodoc#use-sphinx-ext-autodoc-in-markdown-files) shows how to do this in Markdown:
+For the MyST side, we need to use the escape hatch into reStructuredText directives, as explained in the [MyST How To](https://myst-parser.readthedocs.io/en/latest/using/howto.html?highlight=autodoc#use-sphinx-ext-autodoc-in-markdown-files):

 ~~~
 ## About `MyDemo`